Maevia inclemens: Description

 Spiders are chelicerates, which differ from other arthropods in that the usual body segments are fused into only two tagmata, the cephalothorax and abdomen.
 Spiders' abdomens bear appendages that have been modified into spinnerets that extrude silk from up to six types of silk glands within their abdomen.
 The cephalothorax and abdomen are joined by a small, cylindrical pedicel, which allows the abdomen to move while spinning silk.
 While most jumping spiders do not build webs to catch prey, they use silk for other purposes, including molting and laying eggs.

 Jumping spiders have large forelegs and short, powerful back legs.
 Unlike most arthropods, spiders have no extensor muscles in their limbs and instead extend them by increasing their blood pressure.
 Jumping spiders can leap several times their own length by powerfully extending the third or fourth pairs of legs, reaching up to 200 mm with the forelimbs extended to grasp the prey.

 Spiders maintain balance when walking, so that legs 1 and 3 on one side and 2 and 4 on the other side are moving, while the other four legs are on the surface.
 To run faster, spiders increase their stride frequency.

-In spiders and other chelicerates, there is only one pair of appendages before the mouth, and in spiders these are modified into fangs that inject poison into the prey.
+In spiders and other chelicerates, there is only one pair of appendages before the mouth, and in spiders these are modified into fangs that inject venom into the prey.
 Behind the mouth is a pair of pedipalps ("palps" for short), and those of male spiders are quite large and are used for displaying and mating.

 Spiders groom themselves regularly, and more often if wet or dirty.
 They moisten their fangs, draw the legs one at a time through the fangs, and "comb" the legs with the fangs and palps.
 The first and fourth pairs of legs are then used to groom other parts of the body, and the only place they appear not to reach is the dorsal surface of the carapace.